ornament-orm/core/README.md

 argument: a `ReflectionProperty` of the original target field (so your custom decorator can also refer to any attributes your project may have defined for that specific property - or whatever other black magic you need to do).

+Extensions of the `Decorator` class can also add `Construct` attributes like above.
+These will be passed as the third etc. arguments to the constructor.

 ## Types
 Properties specifying one of the basic, built-in types (e.g. `int` or `string`)